 The APO statute is applicable when someone is a victim of APO while on-duty; however, what happens if the member is off-duty?
-If an MPD officer takes official action while off-duty, then APO is applicable here as well.
-However, an off-duty MPD officer not taking official action is not a victim of APO unless the perpetrator knows that the victim is an MPD officer and assaults him because of that.
-In other words, the perpetrator must assault the MPD officer on account of his or her duties as a law enforcement officer.
-This also holds true for CSOSA employees, DC Department of Corrections employees, and designated MPD civilians.
+If a law enforcement officer (as defined above) takes official action while off-duty, then APO is applicable here as well.
+However, an off-duty officer not taking official action is not a victim of APO unless the perpetrator knows that the victim is an officer and assaults him because of that.
+In other words, the perpetrator must assault the officer on account of his or her duties as a law enforcement officer.

-4. The defendant acts with the general criminal intent to commit the crime.
+3. The defendant acts with the general criminal intent to commit the crime.
 (Recall we covered general intent in the Introduction to Criminal Law lesson).